-- In a different league: Amid record levels of European fundraising and an evolving deal market, Proskauer partners Alex Griffith, Faisal Ramzan and Ben Davis examine how funds’ increasing ﬁrepower has transformed the European market.
+- In a different league: Amid record levels of European fundraising and an evolving deal market, Proskauer partners Alex Griffith and Faisal Ramzan examine how funds’ increasing ﬁrepower has transformed the European market.

 - Diagnosis of a sector: Richard Zall and Gary Creem, partners with Proskauer, explain why healthcare has become one of the major areas of focus for private debt investors - healthcare and technology.
 These are sectors that remain attractive even in a borrower-friendly environment, provided managers can negotiate reasonable terms.

 - You say tomato: The European private credit market has grown over recent years, but the structures that prevail retain a distinctive character when compared with the US.
 Private Credit Group partner Peter Antoszyk and Daniel Pietrzak, KKR member and portfolio manager for the firm’s private credit funds talk to PDI’s Vicky Meek about these issues.